G.R.A.S.P. = Global Reflections Abroad Shape Potential

 Participation in the G.R.A.S.P. program will facilitate enhanced cultural awareness of both self and other, provide for a truly immersive and transformative overseas experience, and assist students in applying new knowledge and skills gained abroad to the realization of future life goals.
 G.R.A.S.P. students will belong to a small, close-knit cohort of students with the shared goal of maximizing their international experience through self reflection, cultural immersion, and intercultural awareness.

 How do I register?

-G.R.A.S.P. will be listed in the fall 2012 course catalog as APL 310 (1 credit).
-The course will begin in October and meet twice a week for 7 weeks.
+G.R.A.S.P. is listed in the fall 2013 course catalog as APL 310 (1 credit).
+The course will begin in October and meet once a week for 7 weeks.
 Students interested in registering for APL 310 should contact Jennifer McKernan, Assistant Director of International Programs, to schedule a meeting.
 Students registered for APL 310 will be automatically enrolled in APL 311 (1 credit) during their semester abroad.

 Where do I go for more information?

 Click here for a brochure further detailing the program.

 Questions?
 Please contact Jennifer McKernan, Assistant Director of International Programs at firstname.lastname@example.org (508) 565-1581.